Mirah-JZ/coursework_timeseries_house_price/README.md

 # coursework_timeseries_house_price
-UK house prices, the SP 500 index and Brent oil prices
+The project investigates the association between the SP 500 index, Brent oil prices and UK local authority level house prices.
+Methods used are Granger causality test, transfer entropy and time series decomposition.